Nypziin/URI-Python/README.md

 # URI-Python

-Thats are the exercises I did on beecrowd :)
+These are the exercises I did on beecrowd :)